Catch-up on your unused concessional contributions caps

 Before the carry-forward rules were introduced, the annual concessional contribution caps offered little flexibility for people who have periods in which they make little or no super contributions.
 This includes people who take time out of work, work part-time, or have ‘lumpy’ income.
 Allowing people to carry forward unused concessional cap amounts provides an opportunity to ‘catch-up’ if you have the capacity to do so.

-To make use of the carry-forward concessional contributions, your total Super Balance at 30 June must be under $500,000.
-Your Total Super Balance is calculated by adding together all the amounts you have in accumulation phase of super, plus the retirement phase value of your super and any rollovers in transit between super funds at 30 June.
+To make use of the carry-forward concessional contributions, your total Super Balance at 30 June of the prior financial year must be under $500,000.
+Your Total Super Balance is calculated by adding together all the amounts you have in accumulation phase of super, plus the retirement phase value of your super and any rollovers in transit between super funds at 30 June of the prior financial year.

 How does it work?